Talking can help.

 Let’s Talk remains “informal” in that it is not therapy or crisis intervention.
 Let’s Talk does not require setting up additional services or completing any comprehensive paperwork prior to the consultation.
 Consultations are confidential, can span a variety of topics, and are limited to about 20 minutes in length.
 The counselor’s role is to listen to your concerns, answer questions, and provide support and recommendations for resources and next steps.
 If you have additional questions about Let’s Talk, please take time to consult the FAQ below!

-Due to campus wide changes connected to COVID-19, all consultations are virtually facilitated utilizing Microsoft Teams.
+All Let’s Talk consultations are take place virtually via Microsoft Teams.
 Click here to sign up for a Let’s Talk consultation.

 Let’s Talk serves as an informal consultation on general issues, questions or concerns connected to mental health.
 In contrast, counseling at UCS is an ongoing service for students that involves an initial assessment interview and ongoing treatment of goal areas identified the student and counselor.
 Ongoing therapy usually consists of regularly scheduled 50-minute appointments.

 Your “Let’s Talk” counselor can help you determine whether formal counseling at UCS would be useful for you and, if appropriate, assist you in scheduling an initial appointment.

 Let’s Talk is open to all UWM students.
 Let’s Talk is the best fit for:

 - Students who are not sure about counseling and wonder what it’s like to talk with a counselor.

 - Students who are not interested in ongoing counseling but would like the perspective of a counselor.

 - Students who have a specific problem and would like someone with whom to talk it through.